SainsburyWellcomeCentre/fablab-kicad-library/README.md

-# FabLab Global KiCAD Library
+# FabLabs Global KiCAD Library

-Welcome — this repository contains the shared KiCAD symbol, footprint and design-block libraries used by FabLab projects.
+Welcome — this repository contains the shared KiCAD symbol, footprint and design-block libraries used by FabLabs projects.
 This README will get you up and running, show how to add the libraries into KiCAD, and explain a simple, beginner-friendly Git workflow for contributing.

 The guide is written for Windows users (PowerShell), but the Git and KiCAD steps are the same on macOS or Linux except where noted.

 ## What you will find in this repo

-- `!fablab-kicad-library.kicad_sym` — symbol library file
+- `!fablabs-kicad-library.kicad_sym` — symbol library file
-- `!fablab-kicad-library.pretty` — footprint collection
+- `!fablabs-kicad-library.pretty` — footprint collection
-- `!fablab-kicad-library.kicad_blocks` — design blocks library
+- `!fablabs-kicad-library.kicad_blocks` — design blocks library
 - `docs/` — All supporting documentation resources including the images used in this README

 If you're new to KiCAD: the symbol library is for schematic symbols, footprints are for PCB land patterns, and design blocks are saved schematic/PCB snippets you can reuse.